Food fortification: United States

 In the 1920s, food fortification emerged as a strategy in the United States to address and prevent the lack of micronutrients in the population's diet.
 Specifically, it was discovered in the 1930s and 1940s, that micronutrient deficiency is often linked to specific diseases and syndromes.
-Consequently, The Committee on Food and Nutrition suggested that micronutrients be added to flour.
+Consequently, the Committee on Food and Nutrition suggested that micronutrients be added to flour.
 In 1980, The Food and Drug Administration put into action its Food Fortification Policy which included six fundamental rules.
 In addition to establishing safety guidelines of food fortification, this policy aimed to ensure that food fortification was solely for when the supplemental micronutrient had a national deficiency and that the food chosen to provide that nutrient was consumed by enough of the population to make a change.
 This policy also emphasized the importance of clinical data, a shift from earlier policies which relied on dietary data alone.
 The 2002 farm bill (P.L.
 107–171, Sec.
 3013) requires the Administrator of USAID, in consultation with the Secretary of Agriculture, to establish micronutrient fortification programs under P.L.
 480 food aid.
 Section 3013 replaces a pilot program similarly named and authorized in the 1996 farm bill (P.L.
 104–127, Sec.
 415).
 Under the programs, grains and other commodities made available to countries selected for participation will be fortified with micronutrients (e.g., iron, vitamin A, iodine, and folic acid).

 Criticism

-The WHO states that limitations to food fortification may include human rights issues indicating that consumers have the right to choose if they want fortified products or not, the potential for insufficient demand of the fortified product, increased production costs leading to increased retail costs, the potential that the fortified products will still not be a solution to nutrient deficiencies among low-income populations who may not be able to afford the new product, and children who may not be able to consume adequate amounts thereof.

 In addition to criticism of government-mandated fortification, food companies have been criticized for indiscriminate enrichment of foods for marketing purposes.
 Food safety worries led to legislation in Denmark in 2004 restricting foods fortified with extra vitamins or minerals.
-Products banned include: Rice Krispies, Shreddies, Horlicks, Ovaltine and Marmite.
+Products banned include: Rice Krispies, Shreddies, Horlicks, Ovaltine, and Marmite.